 Information includes how WVEA-Political Action Committee recommends candidates for office, as well as fundraising and lobbying strategies.
 Local PAC guidelines will be discussed as well as the procedures to establish a PAC for locals.
 Specialized training is available in voter contact, voter targeting, candidate recruitment, campaign planning, get out the vote and other campaign functions.

 This is a program designed to assist local leaders to understand the roles of Association Representatives.
 The program defines member advocacy, increased awareness of what the Association can do for members and assists you in organizing around issues of concern by members.

 Answers to questions such as the following will be discussed: How can you let the public know what a creative and inspiring job members do in the classroom despite budget cuts and other problems?
 How can you better communicate with the media?
 What does the media want in a press release?
 How can your local be on the radio or television with a public service announcement?
 A public service program?
 What can you do to build support for the education profession in the community?

-Training and survey documents are available dealing with Local Association Programs, Teacher Satisfaction, Administrator Evaluation, Teacher Needs Assessment, etc.
+Training and survey documents are available from WVEA that deal with Local Association Programs, Teacher Satisfaction, Administrator Evaluation, Teacher Needs Assessment, etc.

 Dealing with the Media

 When and what to say to the media will be discussed during this session.
 Role-playing and videotaping (if possible) will enhance this invaluable experience – a must for all CEA presidents.